bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_3_Shadows_of_the_Last_war.md

 ### R1 - Emerald Claw Camp

+- The Order of the Emerald Claw arrived at Rose Quarry three days ago.
+  - Since then, the soldiers of the order have been excavating the village in search of clues to the location of the Whitehearth facility.
 - The PCs should definitely _not_ attempt to fight this camp.
   - Make it very clear that there are around 15 bodies total in the camp - they are severely outnumbered.
   - If they are still itching for a fight - make it clear that the guards appear well armed and well trained.
-- The Order of the Emerald Claw arrived at Rose Quarry three days ago.
-  - Since then, the soldiers of the order have been excavating the village in search of clues to the location of the Whitehearth facility.
+- Sneaking past the camp requires a DC10 Dexterity (Stealth) check.
+  - If the check fails by 1-4, they get heard, and a patrol of 3 soldiers and 2 skeletons will investigate
+  - If the check fails by 5 or more, they are spotted and Keltis, 5 soldiers and 4 skeletons will pursue them.
+- After about 5h (so around midnight), 5 of the soldiers will go to sleep.
+  - This will slow the soldier's reaction time by 2 rounds, and the soldiers will be unarmored.
-- If one of the PCs sneaks within 50ft of the camp, read:
+- If the PCs get within 50ft of the camp, read:

 > From this spot, you get a clearer view of the camp.
 > Six humans are gathered around the fire, and four skeletons armed with scythes stand in silent vigil nearby.